The mission of the Messiah, 1:5-9:50

 a) The happiness of Christ's disciplesSynopsis

-Having called his disciples to him and selected twelve as appostles, Jesus, like Moses of old, comes down from the mountain to a great crowd gathered below.
-After healing many he looks squarely at his disciples, Israel's representatives, and renews the covenant in the words of the sermon on the plain.
+Having called his disciples to him and selected twelve as apostles, Jesus, like Moses of old, comes down from the mountain to the people gathered below.
+After healing many he looks squarely at his disciples, Israel's representatives, and renews the covenant in the words of the Sermon on the Plain.

 i] Context: See 6:12-16.
-The sermon on the plain The promises and principles of the coming kingdom is the second episode in the fourth section of Luke's gospel, The dawning of the kingdom in the acts of Messiah, 6:12-7:50.
-The sermon serves as a covenant renewal statement, establishing that God's unmerited grace is the basis for kingdom membership.
-For preaching purposes, this episode in divided into three parts: First, the beatitudes and woes, v17-26; Second, Jesus' teaching on love and mercy, v27-38; Third, three sets of illustrative sayings and parables on the human condition and thus the need for grace, v39-49.
+The promises and principles of the coming kingdom, 6:17-49, is the second episode in the fourth section of Luke's gospel, The dawning of the kingdom in the acts of Messiah, 6:12-7:50, a section that reveals the nature of the kingdom of God.
+In this episode, The Sermon on the Plain, we learn that covenant inclusion rests on grace and not works of the law.
+For preaching purposes, the episode in divided into three parts: First, the beatitudes and woes, v17-26; Second, Jesus' teaching on love and mercy, v27-38; Third, three sets of illustrative sayings and parables on the human condition and thus the need for grace, v39-49.